How wilds.ai works

 Loading diagram…

-Companions that remember
+Characters that remember

 Loading diagram…

-The $WILD economy
+The in-world economy

 VR is a fourth surface, not a fork

 Every blueprint already runs on web and native mobile.
-The VR shell adds a third entry surface that talks to the same session API, the same companion orchestrator, the same deterministic engines.
+The VR shell adds a third entry surface that talks to the same session API, the same character orchestrator, the same deterministic engines.
 A single capability gate decides whether the headset can render a family natively, mirror it on a curved cinema screen, or fall back to flat.
 Creators never publish twice.

 Layer 1Entry surfaces/app/play/[id]EnterVRCta on per-world play/<creator>/<slug>EnterVRCta in hero actions/app/vrDedicated VR app shellLayer 2Capability gateprobeXrCapability()navigator.xr.isSessionSupported · cachedLayer 3@wilds/xr (foundation)@wilds/xr· XRProvider · useXRSession · useXRCapability· XRControllerProvider · XRHandProvider· CurvedPanel · CinemaScreen · RayCursor · WristMenu · FloatingHUD· Teleport · SmoothLocomotion · SnapTurn · Vignette · SittingMode· CompanionPortrait3D · CompanionAvatar3D · HapticBridgeLayer 4Family adaptersNative R3F VRrealtime-3d · board-game 3DCinema modearcade · platformer · roguelike · ttrpg · survival · strategy-sim · crawlerDOM cinemanarrative · visual-novel · point-and-clickPlayer

-The @wilds/xr package owns the controller + hand-tracking providers, the curved-panel + cinema-screen primitives, locomotion + comfort gates (teleport, smooth move, snap turn, vignette, sitting mode), and the companion portrait/avatar bridge.
-Family adapters pick their track per blueprint: realtime-3d renders natively, narrative + visual novel + crawler ride the cinema screen with companion portraits floating beside, arcade + platformer + roguelike project their canvas onto a curved DOM panel.
+The @wilds/xr package owns the controller + hand-tracking providers, the curved-panel + cinema-screen primitives, locomotion + comfort gates (teleport, smooth move, snap turn, vignette, sitting mode), and the character portrait/avatar bridge.
+Family adapters pick their track per blueprint: realtime-3d renders natively, narrative + visual novel + crawler ride the cinema screen with character portraits floating beside, arcade + platformer + roguelike project their canvas onto a curved DOM panel.
 Read the full VR walkthrough on /vr.